graysky2/ovpngen/README.md

 ## Overview
 A simple shell script that creates OpenVPN compatible tunnel profiles in the unified file format.
-Tested on iOS version 1.0.7 build 199 of OpenVPN Connect and likely works with the Android app as well.
+Tested on iOS version 1.0.7 build 199 of OpenVPN Connect and likely works with the Android app as well as the official Linux client.

 ## Usage
 Invoke the script with 5 tokens and the profile is outputted to stdout.